deworg/wp_cmsgarden/en.md

 ## Mobile apps
-There are apps to operate WordPress on a mobile device for iOS, Android, Windows Phone and Blackberry.
+There are apps to operate WordPress on a mobile device for iOS and Android.
 However, the WordPress backend is designed for a comfortable use on mobile devices without any apps and allows you to edit your content as well as to manage your installations.

 ## Community